The-OASIS-Project/The-OASIS-Project.github.io/docs/mirage.md

 * **Armor Notice Placement & Timeout:** Fine-tune the positioning and display duration of armor-related notifications with `Armor notice dest_x`, `Armor notice dest_y`, `Armor notice dest_w`, `Armor notice dest_h`, and `Armor notice timeout`.
 These settings ensure critical information is prominently and timely displayed.

-This section is foundational to the overall operation of the HORIZON UI, providing essential settings that affect the display, performance, and functionality of the system.
-By customizing these parameters, you can tailor the HORIZON experience to meet your specific needs and preferences.
+This section is foundational to the overall operation of the MIRAGE UI, providing essential settings that affect the display, performance, and functionality of the system.
+By customizing these parameters, you can tailor the MIRAGE experience to meet your specific needs and preferences.

 ### Elements Section

-The "Elements" section of the `config.json` file specifies the individual UI components that make up the HORIZON interface.
+The "Elements" section of the `config.json` file specifies the individual UI components that make up the MIRAGE interface.
 These elements can be anything from animated graphics, static images, and text labels to special components defined in the software.
 Each element is defined by a set of properties that determine its appearance, behavior, and placement within the UI.

 #### Types of Elements

-There are several types of elements you can include in the HORIZON UI, each serving a unique function:
+There are several types of elements you can include in the MIRAGE UI, each serving a unique function:

 * **`intro`:** Used for the animated introduction presented at application startup.
 ```json